How To Whitewash Brick Using Paint or Limestone

 Today’s TSP is sold without phosphates to improve environmental impacts.
 This product works great for cleaning brick both indoors and outdoors.

-TSP gives added cleaning power to your solution and is relatively inexpensive.
-Adding TSP powdered form cleaner will brighten brick in no time.
+TSP is relatively inexpensive and adds cleaning power to your solution.
+Adding TSP powdered form cleaner will brighten the brick quickly.

 Interior cleaning materials include:

+When you paint exterior brick, we recommend using a paint sprayer and back-rolling the material.
 For interior brick, you can use a paintbrush and roller.
-For a unique design, you can use a rag or faux finish brush to create added flare.
+You can also use a rag or faux finish brush for a unique design to create added flare.

 How Long Does Whitewashing Last?

-The advantage of brick is its aesthetics and that it’s virtually maintenance-free.
-Whenever you add paint or whitewash of any make to the brick surface, you are fundamentally adding a coating that deems potential future maintenance.
+Whitewashing looks excellent and adds natural curb appeal.
+However, people often overlook the advantages of brick, which are its aesthetics and that it’s virtually maintenance-free.
+Whenever you add paint or whitewash to the brick surface, you add materials that require future maintenance.

-Painting your brick with solid paint will last longer than whitewashing and provide better resistance to ground-level moisture, mold and mildew growth, and UV.
+Painting your brick with solid paint will last longer than whitewashing, providing better resistance to ground-level moisture, mold mildew growth, and color fade.

-So, if you like the whitewashed look, it’s essential not to shortcut the process and either do it as thoroughly as possible or hire a professional house painter that will paint it for you!
+For whitewashing to last the longest, it’s essential not to shortcut the process, to do it as thoroughly as possible, or to hire a professional house painter to paint it for you!

 Whitewashing with lime does not “require” a sealer.
-In fact, neither thinned paint nor limestone “require sealing,”; although paint can be sealed for the desired look.
+Neither thinned paint nor limestone “require sealing,” although paint can be sealed for the desired look.

 As confusing as it may be, you can seal thinned paint with acrylic sealers for aesthetic purposes.
 But ultimately, when the process of whitewashing is done correctly, a sealer is not necessary.

-For more information, just like this, view our social media or other articles!
+For more information, view our social media or other articles like this!
 Thanks for reading!